 Alabama Man on a Mission to Photograph WWII Vets While They're Still Here

-Jeffrey Rease has spent the past year and a half on a mission.
+Jeffrey Rease has spent the past few years on a mission.

 He's determined to preserve pieces of history before they're gone.
 Stories of heroism and survival before they're forgotten.

 Rease, whose own family has a legacy of military service, was inspired by a friend and fellow photographer based in England, who takes similar portraits of British veterans.

 He started in Alabama with a then 99-year-old man named Carl Cooper who served in the Marine Corps for 38 years and fought in the Battle of Okinawa.
 Cooper posed proudly for Rease in his Dress Blues, his chest glittering with medals.